cigregret/lmop/content/Lost Mines of Phandelver/Session Notes (Public)/Session 1 - The Lost Mines of Phandelver.md

 A powerful force of orcs reinforced by evil mercenary wizards attacked [[Wave Echo Cave]] to seize its riches and magic treasures.
 Human wizards fought alongside their dwarf and gnome allies to defend the [[Forge of Spells]], and the ensuing spell battle destroyed much of the cavern.
 Few survived the cave-ins and tremors, and the location of [[Wave Echo Cave]] was lost.

 For centuries, rumors of buried riches have attracted treasure seekers and opportunists to the area around [[Phandalin]], but no one has ever succeeded in locating the lost mine.
 In recent years, people have resettled the area. [[Phandalin]] is now a rough-and-tumble frontier town.
-More important, the [[Rockseeker Brothers|Rockseeker brothers]] have discovered the entrance to [[Wave Echo Cave]], and they intend to reopen the mines.
+More important, the [[Rockseeker Brothers]] have discovered the entrance to [[Wave Echo Cave]], and they intend to reopen the mines.

 Unfortunately for the [[Rockseeker Brothers|Rockseekers]], they are not the only ones interested in [[Wave Echo Cave]].
 A mysterious villain known as the [[Black Spider]] controls a network of bandit gangs and goblin tribes in the area, and their agents have followed the [[Rockseeker Brothers|Rockseekers]] to their prize.
 Now the [[Black Spider]] wants [[Wave Echo Cave]] for themself, and they are taking steps to make sure no one else knows where it is.